sharife/goldenthread-v2/site/content/productions/new-threads-staged-reading-series-2023.md

         text: Inspired by the Black Panthers’ residency in Algiers in the 1960s, Tariq Hamami explores the intersection of the Black American and Algerian battle against colonialism and white supremacy.
-Drawing from his own family history, Hamami is developing a new play that will center the Algerian experience while highlighting the global interconnection in our ongoing struggle for freedom and human dignity.
+Drawing from his own family history, Hamami is developing a new play centering the Algerian experience, while highlighting the global interconnection in our ongoing struggle for freedom and human dignity.
         cta: ""
         link: ""
       - itemstart: ""